linz/imagery/docs/usage.md

 ## Connecting to a Public Bucket

 1. Select "Open Connection".
+2. Expand the "Connection Profiles" dropdown (that defaults to FTP) and select "More Options" at the bottom of the list.
+Search using "HTTPS" to find the `S3 (HTTPS)` connection profile.
+Select it, then close the "Preferences" window.
-2. Add a "Server" of `s3-ap-southeast-2.amazonaws.com`, check the "Anonymous Login" checkbox and add a "Path" of `nz-imagery`.
+3. Add a "Server" of `s3-ap-southeast-2.amazonaws.com`, check the "Anonymous Login" checkbox and add a "Path" of `nz-imagery`.

 ![Cyberduck Open Connection](img/usage/cyberduck_open_connection.png)